NicolasCarval/NicolasCarval/README.md

 - - I am in an Engineering school ESILV, and I am following the **"Data & AI"** specialization.
 - - I am also following **Marketing** courses as I am studying for a double diploma at EMLV a school of Management.

-- 👯 I’m looking for an End of Study Internship...
+- 👯 I’m looking for a first job...

-In the area of Data Science, Data analysis, in fact of data in general it should last for 6 months and begin by February 2023.
+In the area of Data Science, Computer Vision,  Data analysis.

 - 📫 How to reach me: ...